-This is definitely one of the most fun and creative parts of your planner, and in this post, you’ll learn what collections are, how to add them to your Bullet Journal, and of course – get tons of ideas and inspirations.
-Let’s dive in!
+This is definitely one of the most fun and creative parts of your journal, and in this post, you’ll learn what collections are, how to add them to your Bullet Journal, and, of course, get tons of ideas and inspirations.

 Collections aren’t exactly a part of the official Bullet Journal system, but over time as the system developed, they became some of the most beloved parts which can combine usefulness with a creative outlet.

 Before we dive into collections, here are the other posts in the series on Bullet Journaling for beginners: